-A couple of months ago the Indian government updated it’s rules and regs for obtaining an e-visa.
+A couple of months ago the Indian Government updated its rules and regulations for obtaining an e-visa.
 And it wouldn’t do for you to be left in the dark, would it?
-So here’s a quick briefing on the changes, make note in your travel diaries.
+So here’s a quick briefing on the changes, make a note in your travel diaries.

-PURPOSE: Only four possible intentions are considered innocent by the Indian Government.
+PURPOSE: Only four possible intentions are considered innocent by the Indian Government for obtaining a visa.
 Firstly, recreation and sightseeing, likewise, casual visits with friends and family.
 Secondly, a short duration for medical treatment, and lastly, a casual business visit.
 Our apologies on not making a category for Self-Discovery.

-PASSPORT: You will need to submit a scanned copy of your passport’s information page online here.
-Make sure that it’s signed and valid for 6 months beyond your stay in India.
-Also it needs to be full of blank visa pages for all your fun travel plans.
+PASSPORT: For an e-visa, you will need to submit a scanned copy of your passport’s information page online here.
+So before your stay in India, do make sure that it’s signed and valid for 6 months.
+Also, it needs to be full of blank visa pages for all your fun travel plans.
 Don’t forget to carry it with you on your trip!

 PROOF OF DEPARTURE: You will need to show a confirmed round trip ticket.
 So they know you’re not trying to sneak in and start a new life.

-For applications to be eligible they must be submitted no later than 4 days prior to departure, and no earlier than 34 days before the date of arrival so if you’re the kind that likes their itinerary done and dusted well in advance, you might want to consider a traditional visa.
+For applications to be eligible for an e-visa they must be submitted no later than 4 days prior to departure, and no earlier than 34 days before the date of arrival so if you’re not the kind that likes their itinerary done and dusted well in advance, you might want to consider a traditional visa.

 You can pick up a visa on arrival at Bangalore, Chennai, Cochin, Delhi, Goa, Hyderabad, Kolkata, Mumbai, and Trivandrum ONLY.